Roux en Y Gastric Bypass

 Gastric Bypass is performed using laparoscopic (keyhole) techniques to staple off the stomach and create a diversion for the food to pass through some of the bowel without mixing with the digestive juices until lower down.
 This leads to some malabsorption which, along with the smaller stomach contributes to weight loss.

 The surgery involves a number of small incisions in the abdomen and stapling of the upper stomach.
 The bowel is divided and one end joined to the stomach, the other is joined to side of the bowel lower down to make a ‘Y’ pattern.

 You will need to be on an ‘Ultra-low Calorie Diet’ before surgery.
 Optifast is taken for 2 weeks to replace ALL meals.
-If you feel you MUST have something else, then it needs to contain very few calories.
+If you feel have something else, then it needs to contain very few calories.
 (Salad or steamed vegetables without dressings or oil for a ‘treat’).
 Check with the nutritionist.